Royal Slope AVA: Climate

-The climate of the Royal Slope AVA is described as warm but not excessively hot, making it a suitable climate for growing a variety of red and white grape varietals, including Cabernet Franc, Merlot, Syrah, Chardonnay, and Riesling.
+The climate of Royal Slope is described as warm but not excessively hot, making it a suitable climate for growing a variety of red and white grape varietals, including Cabernet Franc, Merlot, Syrah, Chardonnay, and Riesling.
 The AVA generally has greater growing degree day (In the Winkler climate classification system, annual heat accumulation during the growing season, measured in annual growing degree days (GDDs), defines climatic regions.
 One GDD accumulates for each degree Fahrenheit that a day's mean temperature is above 50 F, the minimum temperature required for grapevine growth.) accumulations and an average cool-climate viticulture sustainability index (The cool-climate viticulture sustainability index represents the number of days between the last temperature below 29 F in the spring and the first temperature below 29 F in the fall) number than all of the surrounding regions except the regions to the south and north.
 The AVA also has a lower risk of vine-damaging freezes, as it generally has fewer days per year with temperatures below 32 F than all of the surrounding regions except the region to the south.
 Finally, the AVA has an average of only 9 days a year with temperatures above 95 F, which is fewer than the region to the south, and has fewer very hot days per year than the regions to the north, east, and west.
 Grape vines shut down photosynthesis at temperatures above 95 F, which can slow or even stop the synthesis of sugars and other ripening factors and may delay harvest.
+The USDA plant hardiness zones are 6a to 7b.